balenaltd/handbook/Travel-&-Expenses-101.md

 ### Transport

 Taxi, train, bus or rental car costs for all the transport required for the duration of the travel.
-Taking the train to and from the airport when traveling for resin.io is an expense that will be reimbursed.
+Taking the train to and from the airport when traveling for balena is an expense that will be reimbursed.
 On the other hand, a ticket for a rollercoaster ride is not :)

 ### Business meetings